Albert0i/RedisDump/RedisFunctions.md

 > For example, Redis needs to know that a certain function is read-only before permitting it to execute using [FCALL_RO](https://redis.io/docs/latest/commands/fcall_ro/) on a read-only replica.

-> By default, Redis assumes that all functions may perform arbitrary read or write operations.
+> **By default, Redis assumes that all functions may perform arbitrary read or write operations**.
 Function Flags make it possible to declare more specific function behavior at the time of registration.
 Let's see how this works.

 > In our previous example, we defined two functions that only read data.
 We can try executing them using [FCALL_RO](https://redis.io/docs/latest/commands/fcall_ro/) against a read-only replica.
 ```